 Unfortunately, you have to take away that thought process that blood is thicker than water, the same as marriage is forever.

 I’ve spent years believing my own dad was just a unique; it turns out he’s got lots of narcissistic traits, luckily my mother was a protector and not an enabler.
 Some parents will enable narcissist through fear.
-I’ve slowly distanced my self from him without knowing what personality disorder he possibly has, and have learnt to let the negative comments of “You can not be a mother you should abort.”
+I’ve slowly distanced my self from him without knowing what personality disorder he possibly has and have learnt to let the negative comments of “You can not be a mother; you should abort.”
 And “Just stick to what you are good at.”
 Fly straight over my head as he was never physically abusive.
-Well, he did drown me in the sink, age one, but that was apparently to save my life from eating dirt, that saying of a narcissist will push you off a cliff just to catch you and claim they saved your life.
+Well, he did drown me in the sink, age one, but that was apparently to save my life from eating dirt; that saying of a narcissist will push you off a cliff just to catch you and claim they saved your life.

 If you can find coping methods, so you are not affected and still be around the narcissist, that’s the best way to go.
 I often imagine myself flicking my father on the nose when he says inappropriate remarks.
 I do respect him for who he is, but I observe and naturally, from a young age, did; I did move out at 15 to get away from him.

-Other types of narcissists you will need to either distance yourself or completely cut them out.
+For other types of narcissists, you will need to either distance yourself or completely cut them out.
 Only you know what will work best for you.
-If they are still in your life, no reaction.
-Every few years I slip up, That’s was before realising they could be a narcissist.
-In the whole, my mother, brother and I just vented to each other.
-If you can do this great, unfortunately, a lot of us can not, as the others have narcissistic traits, or are just unwilling to open their eyes to reality.
+Suppose they are still in your life, no reaction.
+Every few years, I slip up; that’s was before realising they could be a narcissist.
+On the whole, my mother, brother and I just vented to each other.
+If you can do this great, unfortunately, a lot of us can not, as the others have narcissistic traits or are just unwilling to open their eyes to reality.